richdynamix/Similar-Products/README.md

 When a customer places as an order then the module will get the parent product of the purchased simple product if available and post its ID to PredictionIO as only parent products can show the upsells.

+#### Product Review Actions

+When a customer reviews a product the module will get the average rating from all available ratings then make an API call to add the product rating to the PredictionIO server as well as record the action of rate

 #### Guest Action Logging

 Sometimes customers don't login till they get to the checkout so we log the customers actions in the session to post to PredictionIO when the customer logs in.